vividos/WhereToFly/TestCases.md

 - [ ] Try finding non-existent location
 - [ ] Share current location with another app
 - [ ] Show flying range for a point on the map
+- [ ] Hide flying range cone again
+- [ ] Tap on track to show and interact with height profile

 ## Layer list

 - [ ] Import layer from .czml files using file picker
 - [ ] Import layer by opening .czml file via app
+- [ ] Import layer by opening OpenAir airspace file
 - [ ] View layer list
 - [ ] Show and hide layers via the visibility icon
 - [ ] Zoom to layers